Religious views on suicide: Buddhism

-But in a Buddhist tale, a bhikkhu named Vakkali who was extremely ill and racked with excruciating pain, was said to have died by suicide when near death and upon making statements suggesting he had passed beyond desires (and thus perhaps an arhant).
+But in a Buddhist tale, a bhikkhu named Vakkali who was extremely ill and racked with excruciating pain, was said to have died by suicide when near death and upon making statements suggesting he had passed beyond desires (and thus perhaps an arahant).
 Self-euthanasia appears to be the context for his death.

 Another case is the story of a bhikkhu named Godhika, also beset by illness, who had repeatedly attained temporary liberation of mind but was unable to gain final liberation due to illness.
 While believing himself again in a state of temporary liberation it occurred to him to cut his own throat, in hopes thus to be reborn in a high realm.
 The Buddha was said to have stated:

 Ultimately, tales like these could be read as implying past Buddhist beliefs that suicide might be acceptable in certain circumstances if it might lead to non-attachment.
 In both above cases, the monks were not enlightened before dying by suicide but they hoped to become enlightened following their deaths.

 The Channovàda-sutra gives a third exceptional example of one who died by suicide and subsequently attained enlightenment.

 In an entry in The Encyclopedia of Religion, Marilyn J. Harran wrote the following:

 Sokushinbutsu in Japanese Buddhism involves asceticism to the point of death and entering mummification while alive.
 This is done to attain Buddha-nature in one's body.